Matías Ramón Mella: Military coup of June 9, 1844

 Events took a different turn following the victory in the Battle of Azua.
 With Duarte's return to the country, Mella voted to elect him as president of the Central Government Board with the purpose of preventing another annexation by any foreign power.
 He would address this in a letter to Sánchez:

 These towns had no more disturbances than the coming of the Delegation; This ended with the arrival of Juan Pablo, thank God!
 Finally, I conclude by telling you that my wish has arrived and I will return it, President of the Dominican Republic.

 But by now, Sánchez was no longer in power.
-The board was under the presidency of Bobadilla that the organization proposed, through the letter of March 8, 1844, addressed to Auguste Levasseur, the French diplomat, a French protectorate, which evidently implied a return to the Levasseur Plan.
-Apparently, Bobadilla, Sánchez, José María Caminero, and various other politicians had signed this letter.
-But Mella's signature does not appear there: on that date, he was still active trip to Cibao.
-Bobadilla had not yet assumed the Presidency of the Board, when it agreed to send the schooner “Leonor” to Curaçao in search of Duarte, who arrived in the capital on March 14, 1844, and was immediately incorporated into the Central Government Board.
+The board was under the presidency of Bobadilla, officialized through a letter on March 8, 1844, addressed to Auguste Levasseur, the French diplomat, a French protectorate, which evidently implied a return to the Levasseur Plan.
+Supposedly, Bobadilla, Sánchez, José María Caminero, and various other politicians had signed this letter.
+But Mella's signature does not appear on it: on that date, he was still active trip on his way to the Cibao.

 After learning of Bobadilla's annexationist plans, Duarte decided to stage a military uprising to stop it.
-On June 9, 1844, representatives of the “protectionist” sector were toppled, and Sánchez was reinstated.
-The new Board withdrew the powers of that Commission, and Mella felt free to act.
-He then concentrated his efforts on promoting a movement aimed at bringing Duarte—in whom he continued to see the immaculate teacher—to the Presidency of the Republic.
-Faced with such a situation of divergence, the Trinitarios, who were now in control of the government, decided to send Duarte to Cibao, in order to reinforce Mella's authority.
-This promoted Duarte being treated in a godlike way in all the towns he passed through.
-In Santiago, the troops and people gathered together and hailed Duarte as president of the Dominican Republic.
-Even though Mella may have promoted the pronouncement, there is no doubt that Duarte was considered the father of the country and acted as an interpreter of popular sentiment, contrary to what some historians have stated, who maintain that the Trinitarios lacked influence in those critical moments.
+On June 9, 1844, representatives of the "protectionist" sector were toppled, and Sánchez was reinstated.
+Mella then concentrated his efforts on promoting a movement aimed at bringing Duarte to the Presidency of the Republic.
+The Trinitarios, who were now in control of the government, decided to send Duarte to the Cibao, in order to reinforce Mella's authority.
+In Santiago, troops gathered to celebrate Duarte as president of the Dominican Republic.
+Even though Mella may have promoted the pronouncement, Duarte was and still is largely considered the father of the country, and acted as an interpreter of popular sentiment.